njmaeff/firebase-docker/readme.md

 ## Other Notes
 - Use a volume to persist data and the downloaded emulators.
 The emulators are cached at this path: `~/.cache/firebase`.

-- You must reference the same fake `project-id` when using the emulators to share data between services.
+- You must reference the same fake `my-project-id` when using the emulators to share data between services.

 ## References